promptmike/github-learn-notes/github-foundations-part-1-of-2/00-core.md

 - `Copilot: Generate Unit Tests` generate unit tests
 - `Developer: Open Log File` get VS Code logs
 - `Diagnostics` > `GitHub Copilot: Collect Diagnostics` troubleshoot connectivity

+## Codespaces

+Codespaces are customisable, repeatable and persistent, retaining changes when stopped

+Changes are saved locally even when disconnected

+When the container is rebuilt, only the changes in `/workspaces` are preserved